THANK YOU FOR YOU INTEREST IN DREAM WEEK. REGISTRATION IS NOW CLOSED.

-Be a part of 2015 Orioles Dream Week in Sarasota, and you'll have a chance to meet many of your favorite baseball heroes from over six decades of baseball in Birdland.
-Live out your dreams of being a Major League Baseball player alongside Orioles Legend Jim Palmer and former Orioles like Mike Boddicker, Al Bumbry, Rick Dempsey, Mike Devereaux, Chris Hoiles, Scott McGregor, and many more.
+Be a part of 2017 Orioles Dream Week in Sarasota, and you'll have a chance to meet many of your favorite baseball heroes from over six decades of baseball in Birdland.
+Live out your childhood dreams of being a Major League Baseball player alongside Orioles Legend Jim Palmer and former Orioles like Mike Boddicker, Al Bumbry, Rick Dempsey, Mike Devereaux, Chris Hoiles, Scott McGregor, and many more.
 Play games at the Orioles baseball facilities at the Buck O'Neil Baseball Complex and Ed Smith Stadium in Sarasota, FL, get instruction from the pros and hear the stories from the guys who lived the dream.
-No matter your skill level, any Orioles fan over the age of 30 will be thrilled by this experience of a lifetime.
+No matter your skill level, any Orioles fan age 30 or older will be thrilled by this experience of a lifetime.

 Have additional questions?
 E-mail email@example.com or call (410) 547-6063.

 I haven't touched a baseball in 30 years and I don't want to make a fool of myself.

 This is the single biggest concern among new campers.
 We can't stress enough that there is no pre-requisite for experience, talent or physical prowess.
 The camp is meant to be fun, and we have campers of all ages and abilities.
 All that is required is that you enjoy the Orioles and the game of baseball.